IRA vs 401(k): What Is the Difference?

 Once your account is opened, you’ll receive guidance on funding an IRA.
 If you want to fund your account through an electronic transfer, you’ll be asked to provide banking information.
 It’s also possible to roll over existing retirement accounts — and yes, it is possible to open an IRA if you have a 401(k) already.

-As of 2024, you can contribute up to $7,000 a year to a traditional or Roth IRA, or up to $8,000 if you’re 50 or older.
+In 2024 and 2025, you can contribute up to $7,000 a year to a traditional or Roth IRA, or up to $8,000 if you’re 50 or older.
 If you take home more than the maximum earnings allowed for a Roth IRA but still prefer a Roth IRA over a traditional account, you might be able to contribute a reduced amount of Roth IRA contribution limits.
-Use the IRA contribution calculator below to help you get an idea of how much you can contribute this year.
+An IRA contribution calculator can help you get an idea of how much you can contribute this year.

 In many cases, it’s a good idea to invest as much as you can up to that amount each year to take full advantage of the power of compound growth.